tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best** and FP is all about simplicity.

-## Towards the Future

-As the [math software engineer](https://mathsoftware.engineer) founder I must optimize for domain-specific affairs.

 ## Leveraging FP as the Universal Approach It Is

 Mainstream languages like JavaScript, TypeScript, and Java don't have good